jpinit/jpinit.github.io/_posts/2026-03-16-simple-rman-level-0-and-level-1-backup-structure.md

 This kind of layout has a few practical advantages:
 - easy to troubleshoot
 - easy to hand off to another DBA
-- simple to schedule from cron or enterprise schedulers
+- simple to schedule from cron
 - clear separation between OS script and RMAN commands